This Site to a Friend

 one and have problems in obtaining a permit, please contact

-(More details on the exploits and life style of Thomas, 1st
+(More details on the exploits and life of Thomas, 1st

 Lord Delamere will be revealed in due course when our researchers have completed

-their project of examining all the available family journals and records at the Rylands Library in Manchester, England, plus the archives of British History, and Cheshire County Records Office)
+their project of examining all the available family journals and records at the Rylands Library in Manchester, England, archives of the Houses of Parliament, plus the archives of British History, and Cheshire County Records Office)

-of Thomas Hugh, died in 1852 aged 66 years old and Thomas died
+of Thomas, died in 1852 aged 66 years old and Thomas died

 in 1855 aged 88.
 For more details about Thomas Cholmondeley, 1st Lord Delamere, visit the World Public Library.